EcoDynIZW/Struebig_2024_BIOCON/README.md

 <br>

-The repository provides the scripts and exemplarily data of two species (no. 5 *Diplogale hosei*, a civet losing habitat, and no. 49 *Pteropus vampyrus*, a bat species gaining habitat in the future) to follow the workflow steps provided in Fig. 1 of Struebig et al. (in revision).
+The repository provides the scripts and exemplary data of two species (no. 5 *Diplogale hosei*, a civet losing habitat, and no. 49 *Pteropus vampyrus*, a bat species gaining habitat in the future) to follow the workflow steps provided in Fig. 1 of Struebig et al. (in revision).
 A detailed description is also available in the supplementary material.
 The structure of the repository, i.e. how data, output and scripts are stored, follows the [d6-package] (https://github.com/EcoDynIZW/d6).
 <br>

 **data**: contains the folders raw and processed.
 Under *raw*, spatial layers of the species HSI and threshold maps as well as land cover layers and the protected areas (PAs) are stored.
-In *cost_layers*, helper layers like the concession map are used to create the restoration cost layers (e.g., script 5 and Table S2); the opportunity cost layer was provided by Runting et al. (2105 NatComms). *Processed* contains the output of spatial operations, such as the circuitscape runs, the least-cost-path runs, the node layers per species and the restoration costs per time slice.
+In *cost_layers*, helper layers like the concession map are used to create the restoration cost layers (e.g., script 5 and Table S2); the opportunity cost layer was provided by Runting et al. (2015 NatComms). *Processed* contains the output of spatial operations, such as the circuitscape runs, the least-cost-path runs, the node layers per species and the restoration costs per time slice.
 <br>
 **plots**: contains plots created for the two species mentioned above.
 <br>
 **scripts**: contains numbered scripts representing the code for the different steps shown in Fig. 1.
 <br>

 Note that the scripting was started in 2016 under older versions of R. It was built on no longer supported packages such as `raster`, `rgeos`, `rgdal` and `sp`, and the original code does therefore not run any more.
 Where possible, we adjusted the code to `terra` and `sf`, but results might differ.
 In the code, we had to make several adjustments to area size, as some maps were provided in true area projected coordinate reference systems (CRS) like UTM, or sometimes in angular-true geographic CRS like WGS84, where a raster cell size corresponds to 930 * 930 m, and not 1 km2.
+We therefore calculated areas in WGS84 by counting raster cells and multiplying them by 0.865.
 The numbered scripts contain the following codes for the steps:

 <br>